About Eden Centers For Advanced Fertility – An Intro

 Vitaly Kushnir MD completed medical school at Tel Aviv University in Israel followed by OBGYN residency at the Rutgers School of Medicine in New Jersey and REI fellowship at Emory University in Atlanta.
 Dr. Kushnir has practiced for many years in New York City where he served as the Director of Division of Reproductive Endocrinology and Infertility at Wyckoff Heights Medical Center and as an attending physician at Lenox Hill Hospital.
 Dr. Kushnir also serves as Assistant Professor of Obstetrics and Gynecology at Wake Forest University in Winston-Salem, NC.

-As an internationally recognized fertility specialist, Dr. Kushnir has published on numerous topics in the field and has been invited to give lectures at professional conferences in the North America, Europe, Asia and the Middle East.
+As a fertility specialist, Dr. Kushnir has published on numerous topics in the field and has been invited to give lectures at professional conferences in the North America, Europe, Asia and the Middle East.
 Dr. Kushnir speaks Russian.
 Dr. Kushnir’s areas of expertise are in treating women of advanced reproductive age, those with low ovarian reserve, and third-party reproduction.

 “Miracle” Embryology Lab

-Eden has one of the best IVF laboratories in California, under the direction of Dr. Behr.
-As a world-renowned embryology lab director.
+Eden has one of the IVF laboratories in California, under the direction of Dr. Behr.
+Embryology lab director.

 Areas of Expertise: